Top 5 Infrastructure as Code Security Challenges

 When initiating an IaC plan, developers using Terraform generate state files should store these in a remote state location, such as Amazon S3 with proper permissions, instead of pushing to version control.

-Before using an IaC template, catch syntax errors by validating it with the current infrastructure deployment or an infrastructure tool, while performing sanity and security checks after the deployment.
+Before using an IaC template, catch syntax errors by validating it with the current infrastructure deployment or an infrastructure tool, while performing sanity and security cheques after the deployment.
 Developers can mitigate this risk by:

 - Performing a vulnerability assessment of the images listed in IaC files